 How to Build a Rain Garden

-Rain gardens may be used in the Edwards Aquifer Contributing Zone to treat stormwater for increased quality and to reduce flows off the property.
+Rain gardens may be used in the Edwards Aquifer Contributing Zone to treat rain water for increased quality and to reduce flows off the property.
 However, rain gardens must either be lined with an impermeable liner or be part of a treatment train of BMPs if installed over the Recharge Zone.

 Fill it with water and let it drain.